-If you or your loved one are consuming alcohol in excess and have started to experiment with dangerous routes of administration, Zinnia Healing will help you address your unique needs.
+If you or your loved one are consuming alcohol in excess and have started to experiment with dangerous routes of administration, Zinnia Health will help you address your unique needs.
 Learn more about our individualized substance use treatment programs.

 Getting Drunk Without Drinking — How and Why

 While there are cases of individuals becoming drunk without drinking, as with auto-brewery syndrome, getting drunk involves the absorption of alcohol into the bloodstream.
 Conventionally, people drink alcohol, and sometimes they do so in excess.
 Sadly, around 95,000 people die every year in the United States from alcohol-related causes.
 Most of these cases involve chronic issues due to regular oral alcohol consumption.

 However, those with alcohol issues may instead try other ways to get drunk without physically ingesting their drink of choice.
 There are reports of individuals doing so to avoid damage to their livers or to consume fewer calories.
 Some teen trends spread because of social pressure, while others signify a much deeper addiction issue.

 Regardless of why someone chooses to do so, alternative ways to absorb alcohol are often more dangerous than conventional drinking.
 Chronic health problems can still develop; in some cases, sudden death is the consequence.

 Some people choose to inhale alcohol vapors, while others will go as far as soaking a tampon in vodka to send alcohol directly into their bloodstream.
 The idea is to feel the effects of alcohol after a short period without the associated side effects.